Why is it important to have homeowners insurance?

 Scenarios you may not think about or even want, but may be included in your policy anyway:

 - Spoiled foods.
 This may not be more than your deductible if your only loss is food in a disaster.
-Though if it is more than your deductible, you should claim spoiled food as a loss.
+Though if it is more than your deductible, you can claim spoiled food as a loss.

 - Stampeding wild animals.
 Yes, this is for real.
 This does not include destruction from domestic animals or livestock.
 They must be ‘wild’ animals, who actively stampeded through your property or home.
 This is more likely if you live in a rural area.

 - Cemetery vandalism.
-Grave robbers may have been a thing of the past, though if you have paid for a funeral, you know that a tombstone can be quite costly.
+Grave robbers may have been a thing of the past.
+Though if you have paid for a funeral, you know that a tombstone can be quite costly.
 So, not to worry, your graves are covered.